Light, flaky, and crisp, seasoned with a variety of sweet and savory spices, Baked Flour Tortilla Chips are a satisfying low-guilt snack.

 - 6- to 8-inch flour tortillas

-- olive or vegetable oil (for savory chips) or melted butter (for sweet chips)
+- olive or vegetable oil (savory chips) OR

 - spices and seasonings, to taste